Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ## Introduction

-This is a simple deterministic key derivation scheme useful for digital signatures (such as EdDSA) and Diffie-Hellman key exchange via Montogmery Ladder.
+This is a simple deterministic key derivation scheme useful for digital signatures and Diffie-Hellman key exchange.

 Features:

 1. Scheme is fully deterministic and allows producing complex hierarchies of keys from a single high-entropy seed.
 2. Derive private keys from extended private keys using “hardened derivation”.
 3. Derive public keys independently from private keys using “non-hardened derivation”.
-4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA][RFC 8032] specification.
+4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA](https://tools.ietf.org/html/rfc8032) specification.
+Specifically, private keys are 64-byte raw secret keys used in [NaCl](https://nacl.cr.yp.to/sign.html) function `crypto_sign`.
 5. Variable-length string selectors instead of fixed-length integer indexes.
 6. Short 64-byte extended public and private keys without special encoding.
 7. No metadata: an extended key carries only an additional 32-byte salt to avoid having the derivation function depend only on the key itself.